DavidCEllis/ducktools-lazyimporter/README.md

 Perhaps these cases don't cover the import type you're looking for and you need an extension.
 These can be made by subclassing `ImportBase`.

+Subclasses of `ImportBase` require 3 things:

+`module_name` attribute must be the name of the default module to be imported.

+`asname` or `asnames` must be either the identifier or a list of identifiers (respectively) to use to store attributes.
+This can be an attribute or a property.
+(ModuleImport internally is special cased to not require an asname).

+`do_import` must be a method that takes 2 arguments `(self, globs=None)`, performs the import and returns a dictionary of the form `{asname: <object>, ...}` for all of the names defined in `asname`/`asnames`.

 For example say you want an importer that can do this kind of import:

 ```python